Africa State of Mind

 14 Dec 19–1 Mar 20

 Book online today and save over £1 on adult admission tickets.
-Please note: your ticket also grants access to Artist Refugees and British Art.
+Please note: your ticket also grants access to Refuge and Renewal: Migration and British Art.
 Purchasing a Gift Aid ticket will enable us to claim an extra 25p of Gift Aid for every £1 you donate.
 With your support, people of all ages can be inspired by our exhibitions and creative activities.
 To enable us to claim Gift Aid, please give your full name, first line of address and postcode at the checkout.
 By purchasing this ticket you agree that you have read our Gift Aid Declaration.

 Africa State of Mind is an art exhibition exploring the work of an emergent generation of photographers from across the African continent.

-Artists from 10 different countries interrogate ideas of ‘Africanness’ through highly subjective renderings of life and identity on the continent, along the way revealing Africa to be a psychological space as much as a physical territory; a state of mind as much as a physical location.
+Artists from 10 different countries interrogate ideas of ‘Africanness’ through highly subjective renderings of life and identity on the continent, revealing Africa to be a state of mind as much as a physical location.

-The exhibition orientates around three main themes – Inner Landscapes, Zones of Freedom and Hybrid Cities.
-The modern African city is documented in all its dynamism and contradiction.
-The fluidity of gender and sexual identity is addressed through compelling portraiture, and the legacy of history, from slavery and colonialism to apartheid, becomes the source of resonant new myths and dreamscapes.
+This exhibition documents the modern African city in all its dynamism and contradiction.
+The fluidity of gender and sexual identity is addressed through compelling portraiture, and the legacy of history, from slavery and colonialism to apartheid, becomes the source of new myths and dreamscapes.

 Exhibited artists: Emmanuelle Andrianjafy, Sammy Baloji, Raphael Barontini, Neil Beloufa, Girma Berta, Eric Gyamfi, Kiluanji Kia Henda, Lebohang Kganye, Namsa Leuba, Michael MacGarry, Sabelo Mlangeni, Musa N Nxumalo, Ruth Ossai, Athi-Patra Ruga, Michael Tsegaye